OWASP/DevGuide/docs/en/04-design/01-threat-modeling/02-pytm.md

 * Python 3.x
 * [Graphviz][graphvizdot] package
-* Java, such as OpenJDK 10 or 11
+* Java, such as OpenJDK 10 or 11 (exclusively for the generation of the sequence diagram)
 * the [PlantUML][plantumljar] executable JAR file
 * and of course pytm itself: clone the [pytm project repo][pytmrepo]